 2.1 Supports the provision of statutory services.
-Legal advice has been sought and supports the implementation of one standard payment for all grades of staff.
+Legal advice has been sought and supports the implementation of one standard payment of all grades of staff.
+The guidance for managers will contain reference to the Working Time Regulations, to ensure that employees who are working on a standby/call-out rota are given the appropriate rest breaks.